Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson03-ScannerAndParameters.md

 Basically, we're using the Scanner to scan for the next line.

-Because think about it: when the Scanner runs, it will insert a line break and wait for whatever you say.
+Because think about it: when the Scanner runs, it inserts a line break and wait for whatever you say.

-So scanner has a built-in method that listens to that next line.
+So scanner has a built-in method that listens to that "next line".

 But again, even if the user enters something, we can't use whatever they enter for anything later on, unless we name it.